 When is comprehensive car insurance worth it?

-As mentioned earlier, the state you live in won't require you to buy comprehensive insurance, but your lender will usually ask for it if you're financing.
-If you’re not financing your vehicle, you have some factors to consider as to whether or not to buy it.
+The state you live in won't require you to buy comprehensive insurance, but your lender will usually make you buy it if you finance your vehicle.
+If you're not financing your vehicle, you can choose to buy comprehensive coverage or not.

-Seventy-nine percent of insured drivers purchase comprehensive coverage in addition to liability insurance, based on an Insurance Information Institute analysis of 2019 NAIC data.
+Seventy-nine percent of insured drivers purchase comprehensive coverage in addition to liability coverage, according to an Insurance Information Institute analysis of 2019 NAIC data.

 We recommend you purchase comprehensive car insurance if: